 Very broadly I am interested in (a) the art and science of behavioral change, (b) judgments and perceptions of environmental risks and (c) psychological research methods.
 I specialize in modeling pro-social and pro-environmental behaviors using experimental as well as applied statistical techniques.

-As part of my PhD, I am conducting a national study on climate change perceptions and behaviors in the United Kingdom.
-I am particularly interested in theories of dual-processing and the structural relationships between different psychological constructs (e.g., knowledge, affect, risk perception, social norms) and to what extent they can explain and predict important climate change mitigation intentions and behaviors.
+As part of my PhD, I am conducting a national study on public climate change perceptions and behaviors in the United Kingdom.
+I am particularly interested in theories of dual-processing and the structural relationships between different psychological constructs (e.g., cognition, affect, risk perception, social norms) and to what extent they can explain and predict important climate change mitigation intentions and behaviors.
 I am also interested in persuasive communication and how applied models of behavior can be more effectively used to guide public communication about climate change.
 Other research interests include the bio-psychological nature of pro-social behavior, psychological worldviews (e,g., conspiracy ideation), applied game theory and statistical research methods in the behavioral sciences.